ROC5COR/STM32_NeuralNet_MovementDetection/README.md

 Innovative project over neural networks and embedded systems

 # Overview
-This project aims at creating a Neural Network for STM32(L476RG) to detect movements from accelerometer data.
-The neural net used is a multilayer perceptron with 3 layers.
+This project aims at creating a Neural Network for STM32(L476RG) to do motion recognition with data from accelerometer.
+The neural net used is a multilayer perceptron and it has (currently) 3 layers.

 # Requirements
 * STM32CubeMX : to edit project configuration (clock, gpios...)